Renovation and maintenance tips for wrought ironwork

 To stop the rust and paint from blowing all over the patio, place a plywood board behind the railings and a ground sheet under it.
 You might be able to recycle some of the sand too.

 The structural use of Wrought Iron in building dates back to early history.
 Wrought iron is stronger than the more brittle cast iron.
-Relegating cast iron to an ornamental role, wrought iron door furniture has been around sinse Roman times.
+Relegating cast iron to an ornamental role, wrought iron door furniture has been around since Roman times.

 Our main use for wrought iron, however is in the manufacture of long lasting and sometimes ornamental wrought iron gates and railings.
 The wrought iron railings in Westminster Abbey date from the thirteenth century, displaying all the characteristics, which we have come to know as 'wrought ironwork'